Korbak/freshrss-invidious/README.md

 # Discontinued project

 This project is discontinued but still can be used at your own risks.
-An enhanced version has been forked by @tunbridgep here: https://github.com/tunbridgep/freshrss-invidious
+An enhanced version has been forked by [@tunbridgep](https://github.com/tunbridgep/) and can be found [here](https://github.com/tunbridgep/freshrss-invidious).

 It includes a lot of edits and updates, with more functionnalities.